dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Common fixes

-If the factory returns an instance of the surrounding class, then rename the factory:
+If the factory returns an instance of the surrounding class, and you intend it to be an unnamed factory constructor, then rename the factory:

 {% prettify dart tag=pre+code %}
 class A {}

 class C {
   factory C() => throw 0;
+}
+{% endprettify %}

+If the factory returns an instance of the surrounding class, and you intend it to be a named factory constructor, then prefix the name of the factory constructor with the name of the surrounding class:

+{% prettify dart tag=pre+code %}
+class A {}

+class C {
+  factory C.a() => throw 0;
 }
 {% endprettify %}